World Tag League (NJPW): 1983

 The 1983 MSG Tag League featured 9 teams in a single block and was held from November 18 to December 8, 1983.

 † Hanson was injured and could not compete in the final.

 1984

 The 1984 MSG Tag League featured 7 teams in a single block and was held from November 16 to December 5, 1984.

+† Hogan was "injured" after their first match and returned to the United States, forfeiting the rest of his and The Wild Samoan's tournament matches.

 1985

-The 1985 IWGP Tag Title League featured 8 teams in a single block and was held from November 15 to December 12, 1985.
+The 1985 IWGP Tag Title League featured 8 teams in a single block to determine the inaugural IWGP Tag Team Champions, and was held from November 15 to December 12, 1985.